 Accents here are as thick as the summer humidity, and the food is arguably more “Southern” than in other parts of the state since this is also know as the ArkLaTex region (Arkansas-Louisiana-Texas).
 Sure, you can get your fill of Tex-Mex and BBQ, but there is also an ample amount of Louisiana-style spice.

-This all lends to the origins of today’s recipe: Spicy Red Beans & Rice Power Pucks:
+This all lends to the origins of today’s recipe: Spicy Red Beans & Rice, made in a muffin tin (for convenience and portability)

 I know that I don’t need to make a case for the nutritious combination of beans and rice; it’s been touted for years.
 Beans and rice make a complete protein, perfect for a plant-based protein option, not to mention a frugal and delicious one to boot.

-The voodoo magic that holds everything together in portable puck form is in fact a small amount of chickpea flour and psyllium husk–just enough to make everything stick, much like an egg.
+The voodoo magic that holds everything together in portable, muffin-shaped form is a small amount of chickpea flour and psyllium husk–just enough to make everything stick, much like an egg.
 Happy eats, everyone!

 - 1/2 cup water